Steven-McCombe/Book-Search-Engine/README.md

 # Book Search Engine
 ## Description
 This web application uses the Google Book Search API to provide a seamless user experience for searching and saving preferred books.
-It provides users with details of the book, including author name and a brief description.
+It provides users with details of the book, including author name, book image and a brief description.
 With a React.js front-end and MongoDB database, the application is powered by Apollo Express servers, ensuring optimal performance and security.
+The application is deployed on Heroku.
 Follow the link below to sign up and start saving your preferred books effortlessly.

 ## Table of Contents
 * [Installation](#installation)